Ameerm98/JSONPlaceholder-API-Testing/README.md

  - JSONPlaceholder is a fake API – It simulates creation/deletion but does not persist data.

- - For real-world APIs, further validations (like confirming deletion via GET) would need actual persistence.

 💡 Suggestions for Improving the API